nlybe/Elgg-DataTablesAPI/README.md

 [DataTables](https://datatables.net/) integration on Elgg.
 This plugin offers an API which can be used from other plugins on Elgg platforms in order to populate information in data tables.

-DataTables is a plug-in for the jQuery Javascript library.
-It is a highly flexible tool, based upon the foundations of progressive enhancement, and will add advanced interaction controls to any HTML table.
+[DataTables](https://datatables.net/) is a plug-in for the jQuery Javascript library.
+It is a highly flexible tool, based upon the foundations of progressive enhancement and offers advanced interaction controls to any HTML table.

-At the moment plugin offers the option to create a simple DataTable, optionally with export buttons (copy, csv, pdf and print).

-As a usage example there are lists of entities in admin area with option to select which types of entities to include
+The plugin for Elgg offers the following options:
+* Create a simple DataTable by loading all records (not suggested for large data set).
+* Get records from database by using ajax requests.
+* Use server-side options that DataTables provides, so all paging, searching and ordering actions are being made by using ajax requests to get the required data.
+* Add export buttons such as copy, csv, pdf and print, if enabled in settings.

+As a usage example you can see the [Elgg Entity Lists](https://github.com/nlybe/Elgg-Entity-Lists) which uses the datatables_api plugin for generating lists of Elgg entities.

 ## Installation
 Use composer to install this plugin.
 On site root folder, run the command: